 Cost of the Restoration

 The type and material of your final restoration can significantly impact your overall costs.
-A single crown will cost far less than a bridge or full denture.
+A single crown will cost far less than an implant-supported bridge or full denture.
 Some patients will need a temporary restoration to wear as their implants heal, which can be an additional cost.

 Insurance plans do not typically cover dental implant surgery in full, and some do not provide any coverage for this procedure.
 Some plans will cover a portion of the surgery, meaning patients will need to pay the remainder out-of-pocket.